Xhafer Deva

 In November 1943, he was appointed Minister of the Interior and was effectively given direct command of the forces of the newly formed Albanian government.
 On 4 February 1944, police units subordinate to him massacred 86 residents of Tirana suspected of being anti-fascists.
 Deva was later involved in recruiting Kosovo Albanians to join the 21st Waffen Mountain Division of the SS Skanderbeg (1st Albanian).
 He lost his position as Minister of the Interior with the dissolution of the Albanian government on 16 June, and subsequently became leader of the Second League of Prizren and led anti-Partisan operations around Prizren in September.
 Soon after, he fled to Croatia and then to Austria with the help of the Germans, where he joined other anti-Communist Albanians.

 After the war, he moved via Italy to Damascus, where he helped publish an exile newspaper entitled Bashkimi i Kombit (Unity of the Nation).
 In 1956, he immigrated to the United States and briefly lived in New York and Boston before moving to Calaveras County, California in 1960.
 He worked as an assistant supervisor at the mailing department of Stanford University in Palo Alto until his retirement in 1972.
 During this time, he led the Third League of Prizren and played an active role in organizing anti-Communist resistance until his death on 25 May 1978.
 Files released after his death showed that he had been recruited by the Central Intelligence Agency (CIA) while living in the United States.

 Early life

 Xhafer Ibrahim Deva was born in Mitrovica, Kosovo Vilayet, Ottoman Empire on 21 February 1904.
 He was the seventh son of Ibrahim Deva, a wood merchant from Gjakova.
 Prior to the Balkan Wars, he attended a German-language school in Salonika.
-Afterwards, he studied commerce at Robert College, an American private boarding school in Istanbul's Arnavutköy neighbourhood.
-He graduated in 1922 and travelled to Egypt, where he briefly worked for a bank in Alexandria.
+Afterwards, he studied commerce at Robert College, an American private boarding school in Istanbul's Arnavutköy neighborhood.
+He graduated in 1922 and traveled to Egypt, where he briefly worked for a bank in Alexandria.
 Suffering from rheumatism, he left Egypt and sought treatment in Austria.
 He studied forestry in Vienna before returning to Mitrovica in 1933 and setting up a lumber business that lasted until 1941.